malcobrown-dotcom/Malcolm-Brown-CV/README.md

 **KPI & Metrics Lead, People & Culture Lead, CPBB Technology (2020 – 2024)**
 - Designed and sourced **multiple data streams** to develop a 360 view of the health of the retail technology organisation
-- Created and delivered a **KPI and metrics suite** for senior leadership.
+- Created and delivered a KPI and metrics suite for senior leadership, adopted across CPBB Technology to drive transparency and accountability for a 4,000+ person organisation.
 - Built **RAG status reports and presentations** covering all areas of the KPI suites, commentary and Paths to Green
 - Built and rolled out 'Four Pillars' a **People, Culture, Learning & Engagement framework** for 4,000+ staff that covered Diversity & Inclusion, Learning & Development, Culture & Engagement, External Engagements.
 - Partnered on **organisation redesign, manpower planning, and job evaluation**.